 If you've lost files in OneDrive for Business, you can ask your question in the OneDrive for Business community forum.
 For more help, contact your IT department or administrator.

-If you don’t find your answer in the forums or you are the IT department, Microsoft doesn’t have much more you.
-The unfortunate news is that it can be extremely difficult to recover a lost file due to human error, even a critical file, once deleted from Office 365.
+If you don’t find your answer in the forums or you are the IT department, Microsoft doesn’t have much more for you.
+The unfortunate news is that it can be extremely difficult to recover a lost file due to human error, even a critical file, once deleted from Microsoft 365.

 The good news is that there are ways to prevent data loss with solid a long-term data retention strategy.